 “The only real way to disarm your enemy is to listen to them,” she said.
 “If you hear them out, if you’re brave enough to really listen to their story, you can see that more often than not, you might’ve made some of the same choices if you’d lived their life instead of yours.”

 “Deep listening is the kind of listening that can help relieve the suffering of another person.
 You can call it compassionate listening.
-You listen with only one purpose: to help him or her to empty his heart.
+You listen with only one purpose: to help him or her empty his heart.
 Even if he says things that are full of wrong perceptions, full of bitterness, you are still capable of continuing to listen with compassion.
 Because you know that listening like that, you give that person a chance to suffer less.
 If you want to help him to correct his perception, you wait for another time.
 For now, you don’t interrupt.
 You don’t argue.
 If you do, he loses his chance.
 You just listen with compassion and help him to suffer less.
 One hour like that can bring transformation and healing.”
-Tich Nhat Hahn
+Tich Nhat Hanh

 Listen To Their Story – Gerry Fewster on Listening to Kids